El Segundo Blue Butterfly Season Is Back

 How You Can Help

 The South Bay Parkland Conservancy is committed to preserving and expanding the El Segundo Blue Butterfly habitat.
 They are always looking for volunteers to help with habitat restoration and more.
 You can find out more about volunteer opportunities here.
-You can also join them on an educational walk.

 You can also help by creating an El Segundo blue habitat in your own backyard, or at your school, or other local community space.
 Learn more about the plants needed and how to grow and care for them on the El Segundo Blue Coalition’s website.
 Avoiding the use of chemicals to kill weeds and bugs, as well as removing non-native invasive plant species can also help.